U.S. grants temporary protected status to tens of thousands of Ukrainian immigrants already in the United States

 “Russia’s premeditated and unprovoked attack on Ukraine has resulted in an ongoing war, senseless violence, and Ukrainians forced to seek refuge in other countries,” Mayorkas said in a statement Thursday afternoon.
 “In these extraordinary times, we will continue to offer our support and protection to Ukrainian nationals in the United States.”

-Mayorkas’s move follows calls from Democratic and Republican lawmakers and immigrant advocacy groups to grant the special status to Ukrainian citizens in the United States, as Russian President Vladimir Putin wages war on their homeland.
-The European Union granted similar protections to Ukrainians there earlier Thursday, according to the United Nations refugee agency.
+Mayorkas’s move follows calls from Democratic and Republican lawmakers and immigrant advocacy groups to grant the special status to Ukrainian citizens in the United States, as Russian President Vladimir Putin wages war on their native country.
+The European Union granted similar protections to Ukrainians there earlier Thursday, according to the U.N. refugee agency.

 After call with Putin, Macron convinced that ‘the worst is yet to come’ and that Russia wants to take all of Ukraine